mlgenx/mlgenx.github.io/index.md

 We plan to offer <b>Best Paper</b> Award(s), and exceptional submissions will be chosen for oral presentations.
 Please note that while our workshop is not archival, accepted papers will be featured on the workshop website.
 </p>

-<p> <b>Note:</b> Official reviews are anonymous, and unlike the main  conference track, the papers and reviews are not made public until acceptance!</p>
+<p> <b>Note:</b> Official reviews are anonymous, and unlike the main  conference, the papers and reviews are not made public until acceptance!</p>
--->

 <!--
 <h3 class="blackpar_title">Call for Reviewers</h3>